-CLP, Inc. contracts with Scantron (formerly Castle Worldwide, Inc.) to develop and maintain the certification examination.
-Scantron is a full-service testing company providing licensure, certification, and specialty examinations, including practical and simulation tests, for associations, state boards, government agencies, and corporations.
+CLP, Inc. contracts with Meazure Learning (formerly Scantron) to develop and maintain the certification examination.
+Meazure Learning is a full-service testing company providing licensure, certification, and specialty examinations, including practical and simulation tests, for associations, state boards, government agencies, and corporations.

 Steps in Developing the CLP Exam